-When I first moved to Seattle, I had two weeks to settle in before I started working.
-Settling in didn’t take much time and I was more excited about exploring the city.
+When I first moved to Seattle, I had two weeks to explore before I started working.
+Settling in didn’t take much time, I was more excited about exploring the city.
 After looking up I found out about Skagit Valley tulip festival and its one of the most famous and a must see festival.
 Tulips start blooming here from April.
-It was perfect timing for me and I decided to check it out.
 It’s about an hour drive from Seattle downtown to Skagit in Mt Vernon.
 Skagit is a pretty small town away from the city.
 People from all over the World come here to see the tulips.

 My next stop was Tulip town.
 It’s comparatively smaller than Roosengard.
 However, along with tulips they also have an art exhibition, barbeques, wine gardens etc and the entrance fee is $15.
 They also have street fair and details can be found on http://www.tulipfestival.org.

 And after you are done checking out the Tulip festival, I would highly recommend driving to La Conner waterfront which is around 13 mins away from the Skagit Valley.
 LaConner water-front is a Victorian-era village where you will find good restaurants, coffee shops, stores to shop from, museums.
 You can enjoy an evening dinner at La Conner water-front cafe with a dessert in the Calico Cupboard Old town cafe where they have a variety of fresh-baked cookies and pastries.
 It’s easy to find street parking here, so you can just park and walk on the streets to enjoy this small village.